mhpi/mhpi.github.io/docs/codes/index.md

 <div class="result" markdown>
   <div class="grid cards" markdown>

+-   [Updated, simplified __LSTM tutorial__ for CAMELS streamflow] [tutorial]

+    ---
--   [Updated, simplified LSTM tutorial for CAMELS streamflow] [[https://bit.ly/47KqJHK](https://bit.ly/47KqJHK)] We greatly simplified the interface, making it easy to reuse this code on your data.
-Thanks to Yalan Song and Kamlesh Sawadekar.
+This notebook is the "high-flow expert" listed on the benchmark page.
+We greatly simplified the LSTM interface, making it easy to reuse this code on your data.
+This is the interface to use when you get started in learning our code.
+Thanks to Yalan Song, Kamlesh Sawadekar and Dapeng Feng.
+Note that different pytorch versions could lead to slightly different performances.

   </div>